-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence, such as rape, assault by penetration and sexual assault; - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting; - initiation/hazing type violence and rituals
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence, such as rape, assault by penetration and sexual assault; - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sexting (also known as youth produced sexual imagery or 'nudes'); and - initiation/hazing type violence and rituals

-Where a school receives a report of peer-on-peer abuse, they will follow the principles set out in part 5 of Keeping Children Safe in Education (2021) and of those outlined within this Child Protection Policy.
+Where we receive a report of child-on-child abuse, we will follow the principles as set out in part 5 of Keeping Children Safe in Education (2022) and of those outlined within the school safeguarding and child Protection Policy or the school behaviour policy where appropriate.

-If a report is determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else, and this is a cry for help.
+If a report is determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a 'cry for help'.